 The valve is not a watertight seal!
-The sensor incorporates a selfclosing valve which minimizes the flow of water into the vessel when the insert is removed.
+The sensor incorporates a self-closing valve which minimizes the flow of water into the vessel when the insert is removed.
 The curved flap valve is activated by both a spring and water pressure.
-Water pushes the flap valve upward to block the opening so there is no gush of water into the boat.
-Always install the insert or the long blanking plug secured with the retaining pin, safety rings, and safety wire for a watertight seal.
+Water pushes the flap valve upward to block the opening, so there is no gush of water into the boat.
+Always install the insert or the long blanking plug secured with the INSERT nut and safety wire for a watertight seal.